wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 {: title="reconnect example event"}

 #### viewercount event
-The event is sent by the WHEP Resource to provide the WHIP Player the information of number of viewers currently connected to this resource.
+The event is sent by the WHEP Resource to provide the WHEP Player the information of number of viewers currently connected to this resource.

 - event name: "viewercount"
-- event data: JSON object containing a "viewercount" attribute with a Number value indicating the number of viewers currently watching the WHIP resource.
+- event data: JSON object containing a "viewercount" attribute with a Number value indicating the number of viewers currently watching the WHEP resource.

 The viewer count provided by the WHEP Resource MAY be approximate and not updated in real time but periodically to avoid  overloading both the event stream and the Media Server.